eladjak/Haderech-Next/docs/deployment/DEPLOYMENT.md

 - Downgrade TypeScript to version 5.2.0
 - Add an ignore for this warning in the ESLint configuration

+#### 5. Client-Side Hydration Errors

+**Problem**: Hydration errors on the client side cause broken UI or non-functioning application.

+**Solution**:

+- Separate components into client and server-side
+- Use the `use client` directive only in files that need to be on the client side
+- Move metadata to server-side files only
+- Add an optimal mechanism for handling hydration using `useEffect` on the client side
+- Add the `suppressHydrationWarning` attribute to HTML to prevent unnecessary hydration warnings

+#### 6. Security Settings and HTTP Headers

+**Problem**: Without proper HTTP headers, the site may be vulnerable to various types of attacks.

+**Solution**:

+- Add a `middleware.ts` file to handle HTTP headers such as CSP, CORS, and XSS Protection
+- Integrate security settings in the `next.config.js` file
+- Unify security logic in one place when possible
+- Set a correct CSP policy that allows required operations but blocks malicious attempts

 ## Checklist

 Below is a checklist to ensure successful deployment: